What Is An FHA Mortgage Insurance Premium?

-We’ll take a look at the FHA MIP.
-We’ll show you how much you can expect to pay for your MIP and how long it lasts.
+Let’s take a look at FHA MIP and see how much you can expect to pay over certain loan terms.

 Your FHA loan MIP will involve two payments: an upfront premium and an additional annual payment.
-The amount you’ll pay for both depends on the size of your loan.
+The amount you’ll pay for both depends on your loan amount.

 Your MIP upfront payment will be equal to 1.75% of the total value of your loan.
-For example, if you borrow $150,000 to buy a home, you’ll pay $3,500 for your upfront payment.
+For example, if you borrow $150,000 for your mortgage, you’ll make an upfront payment of $3,500.
 Your upfront MIP is due at closing.
-Alternatively, it can be added onto the balance of the loan.
+Alternatively, it can be added to the balance of the loan.
 Your upfront payment is only due once unless you refinance or take on another FHA loan in the future.

 Terms Less Than Or Equal To 15 Years